Contradancer/Ottav/README.md

 # Ottav
-Ottav is a simple application developed for learning purposes only,
+Ottav is a simple MVC application developed for learning purposes only,